-In 2018, St Andrew’s Cathedral School launched its Innovation and Enterprise portfolio, with the aim of making students future-ready, where interdisciplinary skills and critical and innovative thinking will be required to solve complex problems that face the world and even threaten the survival of humanity.
-We want to ensure our students are prepared and can effectively contribute to this unknown future with valuable and versatile skills that stand the test of time.
+At St Andrew’s Cathedral School we are preparing our students to be future-ready, because interdisciplinary skills and critical and innovative thinking will be required to solve the complex problems that our world faces.
+We want to ensure our students are prepared and can effectively contribute to this unknown future, with valuable and versatile skills that stand the test of time.

-This hands-on program helps establish a culture of enterprise at SACS and develops an entrepreneurial spirit in students who are willing to be courageous and learn how to take guided steps towards developing their ideas with innovative solutions.
-The overriding purpose of this program is for students to understand that without action on their part, they cannot expect anything to change.
-Courage is the backbone of success – the courage to try and to fail and to be someone who makes a difference in the world.
-This is the entrepreneurial spirit encouraged at SACS.
+This hands-on programme helps establish a culture of enterprise at the School and develops an entrepreneurial spirit in students who are willing to be courageous and learn how to take guided steps towards developing their ideas with innovative solutions.

 StartUp has three divisions, based on year groups – Juniors (Years 5-6), Intermediate (Years 7-9) and Senior (Years 10-12).
 Each division learns skills appropriate to their age and stage of development and ensures students can continue to grow their depth of knowledge and entrepreneurial skills, year after year.